 Keep in mind; this will take a while so don’t get frustrated if things are slow going.
 It can take 6-12 months until you have a steady following.
 If you are trying everything you can and are still not getting results, you may want to hire a social media expert.

-These people are experts in social media and know how to help grow your following.
+These people are experts in social media who know how to help grow your following.
 For example, I’m horrible at Pinterest graphics.
 I have no eye for art or graphic design.

 I hired someone to redo some of my pins, and my account is much more eye-pleasing now.
 It’s simple things like these that make all the difference.